paddysplace/paddysblog-v3/_drafts/things-i-wish-i-knew-before-i-started-running.md

 Dehydration negatively affects your running performance and slows your ability to recover.
 It increases muscle fatigue and exhaustion.
 Drinking before a run is so so important.
 Drink when you're thirsty.
 Seems like an obvious thing to say.

+“Feeling thirsty happens after you are dehydrated,” explains Dr. Martha Pyron, MD of [**Medicine in Motion**](https://medinmotion.com/).
+“You should try to prevent feeling thirsty.”

 8. **Wear The Right Shoes**

+* Do your feet ache after a run? your toes, arches? feeling numbness?
+* You can’t get your shoes off without completely loosening the laces
+* After a long run, your arches ache, your Achilles-tendon is tender, and/or you feel strain in your calves
+* Numbness or strain on the top of your foot